ajsinfuego14/webdev_lab1/README.md

 # webdev_lab1
-This is my first Assignment for Fundamentals of Web Development
+This is my first Assignment (Lab 1) for Fundamentals of Web Development